Boussau/boussau.github.io/tutorials/M1_Tutorials/EvolMolTP2/index.md

 seq ~ dnPhyloCTMC(tree=psi, Q=Q, type="DNA")
 ```

 Concerning the MCMC moves, we need to add moves for $\kappa$ and $\gamma$.
-For $\kappa$, we can use a scaling (or multiplicative) move, which is the best move to use for positive real numbers.
-For $\gamma$, we can use a sliding (or additive) move.
+For $\kappa$ and $\gamma$, we can use a sliding move.
 As in the case of the JC model, we also need to move the tree topology, using NNI and SPR moves, as well as the branch lengths (using scaling moves).
 Altogether, or move vector can be specified as follows:
 ```
 moves = VectorMoves()
 moves.append(mvNNI(topology, weight=3.0))
 moves.append(mvSPR(topology, weight=3.0))
 moves.append(mvSlide(gamma, weight=1.0))
-moves.append(mvScale(kappa, weight=1.0))
+moves.append(mvSlide(kappa, weight=1.0))
 for (i in 1:n_branches) {
    moves.append(mvScale(bl[i], weight=1.0))
 }